 A generous gift of $1 million from New York-based entrepreneur Anthony E. Meyer, Vice Chair of Macaulay’s Foundation Board, and his wife Miraldina was made in June 2015 for Macaulay’s Opportunities Fund.
-The gift is being used in support of international study abroad for Macaulay’s highest achieving students, known as Meyer Scholars, and has enabled the selection of the first students to benefit from the donation.
-This year’s first class of 57 Meyer Scholars were selected on the basis of their high academic achievement, with an average GPA of 3.9.
+The gift is being used in support of international study abroad for Macaulay’s highest achieving students, known as Meyer Scholars.
+Meyer Scholars were selected on the basis of their high academic achievement, with an average GPA of 3.9.

 The Opportunities Fund provides an award to Macaulay students, and about 70 percent of them use the funds for study abroad.
 Private support from individuals, foundations and corporations is the entire source of funding for the Opportunities Fund.